 - Arthur James Russell (A.J.
 Russell) and his book For Sinners Only - AJ Russell is also the editor for God Calling and God Calling 2: God At Eventide.
 In fact, the Two Listeners started their spiritual practices because one of them read AJ Russell's book, For Sinners Only[3.1.73].
 However, after using the God Calling book, I found it is false guidance from a false-christ spirit that is very similar to the one spread by Take His Heart Ministries.

 I actually got the God Calling book from Roy Sauzek at Take His Heart, who said it should be called God Speaking.
-His ministry believes it is God's direct voice as I used to believe, but after coming out of brainwashing from accepting false guidance, I could see that the God Calling spirit and Take His Heart's spirit contradict each other.
+His ministry believes it is God's direct voice as I used to believe, but after coming out of blindness from accepting their false guidance, I could see that the God Calling spirit and Take His Heart's spirit contradict each other.
 However, they both use truth, more carnal ways of following God, and techniques of brainwashing to control and prevent deeper thought.
 One of the Two Listeners was also Roman Catholic[3.1.73], which is a denomination giving false gospels and teaching.

 - Paramahansa Yogananda and his teachings and books, like The Yoga of Jesus: Understanding the Hidden Teachings of the Gospels - Paramahansa Yogananda teaches meditative spiritual practices that invite demons.
 These practices are similar to Take His Heart's, A.J.
 Russell's, and the Two Listeners - trying to listen for spiritual guidance in quiet surroundings and recording what you get.
 I noticed similarities in how these groups get shared revelations and spiritual guidance, like visions and words, among more than one person.
 Roy thinks this shared revelation is a sign things are from God, but I have since found out that demons can affect more than one person at the same time and over great distances, so shared revelation is not a test of validity for guidance from God.

-- Amighty Wind Ministries and Elisabeth Elijah (Elisheva Eliyahu) - Their teaching includes guidance from a false-holy-spirit, which they call Mother Shkhinah/Momma Shekhinah.
+- Amighty Wind Ministries and Elisabeth Elijah (Elisheva Eliyahu)[188.8.131.52] - Their teaching includes guidance from a false-holy-spirit, which they call Mother Shkhinah/Momma Shekhinah.
 They treat this spirit as God and pray to and worship her much like some Catholics worship and pray to the Mother Mary and other saints.
 Amighty Wind Ministries also have many prophecies and other spiritual guidance on their website that I do not believe are from the Lord.

 Eternal salvation through a personal relationship with God is a false gospel and spiritual powers and false-gifts-of-the-spirit are easily faked by the enemy.
-Things like visions, words, and dreams should always be tested and examined closely (1 Thessalonians 5:19-21).
+Things like visions, words, and dreams should always be tested and examined (1 Thessalonians 5:19-21).

 - The Mormon Church or Church of Jesus Christ of Latter-Day Saints (LDS Church) - Teach a false gospel and maintain false-scripture, such as the Book of Mormon[3.1.35].